biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/array/initial.ahk' class='text-muted'>source</a>

-Gets all but the last element of array.
+Gets all but the last element of `array`.

 #### Arguments